SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/legacy-ftl-workflows.md

 ### Dependencies

 The dependencies section links together all the individual jobs in the correct order so they can be executed successfully.
-Parent/child relationships are used to specify job pre-requisits.
+Parent/child relationships are used to specify job pre-requisite.

 <%= render '/includes/ftl_workflows/ftl_workflow_deps/' %>